coderefinery/presentations/2023-rajapintapaivat.md

 class: gray-background

-# CodeRefinery - a hub for FAIR Software practices
+## CodeRefinery - Practical Software Development and FAIR data Training for Researchers

 .left-column50[
 .fat[1:] Who we are